anormalperson8/Birthday/README.md

 - The `echo` text command has now been split into `echo` and `echo2`.
 - The only difference is if the message is replying another one, `echo` pings the author while `echo2` does not.

+#### Version 2.0.2
+- Owner can now modify server information.
+- The code is now slightly more readable.
+(It is still far from actually readable)

 ### [main.py](/main.py)
 The file that stores all the commands and interactions.